metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

 ## Ingress

 Operator will use `OPERATOR_LICENSE_KEY` and `OPERATOR_LICENSE_SERVER` (or `license.key` and `license.licenseServer` value in operator chart).
-The server value must contain the protocol and the prefix for any ingress that the license server can be behind.
+The server value must contain the protocol and the prefix for any ingress that the the license server can be behind.

 For example value of<br/>
 `https://operator-license-server.internal-ingress.managment-cluster`<br/>